 Celery does offer fiber and a shot of protein.
 If you add peanut butter, almond butter, or cream cheese to your celery, be sure to keep it healthy.
 Yummy!

 Broccoli contains slow-release carbs and no fat.
 This means your energy levels stay up long after you’ve eaten it.
 Eating broccoli as part of a healthy lifestyle or a weight management program will help prevent your body from feeling it’s being starved.

 If your body thinks it’s starving, it will go into a cycle of binge eating which results in the failure of most “diet” plans.
 It’s tempting to smoother your broccoli in sauces or cheese, but we like to keep it lighter by eating it raw in a salad, chopping it up to make broccoli salad with homemade mayo, or steaming it and adding butter and real salt.

 There are so many varieties of beans and we like them all, at least all the ones we’ve tried.
 Beans are known as a mainstay of providing protein for the body.
 Keeping the body supplied with protein will stop dreaded food cravings.

 Beans are easy and fun to grow.
 I’m sure you know they’re a companion plant to corn.
 We wait until our corn is knee-high and then plant a variety of climbing beans between the hills.
 The beans grow up the corn stalk and enrich the soil by fixing nitrogen that the corn has used.

 We usually plant at least 4 kinds of beans.
 Once the beans are up and it’s time, we plant pumpkins and butternut squash around them to form the group known as “the three sisters.”

-Spinach is probably my favorite green to grow in containers.
+Spinach is probably my favorite green to grow in containers like lettuce.
 The nutritional value of spinach makes it a superfood.
 It’s low in calories while among the highest in vitamins, minerals, and phytonutrients.

 Spinach is an excellent source of vitamin K, A, C, B2, B6, magnesium, folate, manganese, iron, calcium, potassium, as well as protein.
 It’s a good source of fiber, omega-3, copper, and many more trace elements.